lilactown/react-clj/README.md

 We will probably want to create a runtime similar to React Fiber which consumers can then build custom reconcilers on top of.
-This probably(?) isn't necessary for SSG or server components, but may(?) be desirable for things like rendering a dynamic UI.
+This probably(?) isn't necessary for SSG, but may(?) be necessary for server components, and probably(?) desirable for rendering a dynamic UI in Skia, Swing or JavaFX.
 Who knows?

 Good news: we already have rich tools for doing immutable updates and concurrency-safe containers.